Dear UI Engineer,

 In this module we will complete the 'Books and Authors' sample app by going through 4 stages together and building it one stage at a time.

-Anyone who has ever trained with me will tell you I always say to people that I’m different to most trainers because I do not claim to be a ‘Guru’.
+Anyone who has ever trained with us will tell you we are different to most coaching companies because we do not claim to be ‘Gurus’.

-What I do claim is that I teach simple ways of doing complex work that are BATTLE tested on real projects that my company does commercially.
+Instead we teach simple ways of doing complex work that are not based on theory, they are based on the battle tested experience of real projects that our company does commercially!

 Yes, that’s right.